elgatito/elementum-surge/src/content/_index.md

 # Elementum Kodi addon
 [Elementum addon <i class='fab fa-github'></i>](https://github.com/elgatito/plugin.video.elementum) is an addon for Kodi, that manages your virtual library, syncs with your Trakt account . **Author does not take any responsibility for how users use this software!**

-### Addons *plugin.video.elementum* and *script.elementum.burst* are not supported!
+### Addons *plugin.video.elementum* and *script.elementum.burst* are on limited support!
-* Do not expect any support, help and other things like that.
+* Do not expect any fast support, help and other things like that.
+* Feature requests get less priority.
 * Source is open, so you can fork everything.

+### Repository Downloads

+> Platform-independent repository, that can work without Elementum addon.

+{{< platforms "repository.elementumorg" >}}

 ### Elementum Downloads